 Perplexity, ChatGPT Search and Google AI Overviews never look at your pixels while crawling.
 They read alt text, transcripts and structured data.
 Without that layer, your entire visual catalog is a stack of sealed files: present on the page, absent from every AI answer.

 AI tools generate millions of videos a day, and every one of them ships mute: no transcript, no chapters, no schema.
-One video goes into SeenLayer.
-The citable layer comes out for every destination it lives on.
+Paste a link or upload your video.
+Try it right now, for free.

 A GEO agency with 38 visual assets on its site: 17/100, with 97% invisible to AI.
 A content site with 18 images: 0/100.
 If it happens to the people selling AI visibility, it is happening to you.